alphagov/tech-docs-gem/README.md

 This repository contains automated JavaScript tests that use the [Jasmine test framework][jas].

-To run the tests and see the results in your browser:
+You can run these tests and see the results in your browser.

 1. Run `bundle exec rake jasmine`.
 2. Go to `http://localhost:8888` in your browser.